HL7/davinci-crd/input/pagecontent/deviations.md

 To avoid confusion for providers, where a patient has multiple active coverages that could be relevant to the current order/appointment/etc., CRD clients **SHALL** select from those coverages which is most likely to be primary and only solicit coverage information for that one payer.
 If they invoke CRD on other payers, CRD clients **SHALL** ensure that card types that return coverage information are disabled for those 'likely secondary' payers.
 In situations where a CRD client determines that there are different primary coverages for different items in the same order action, they MAY choose to send separate CRD calls (each with its own access token) for the collection of services pertinent to that Coverage.
 Alternatively, the client can submit all requests in a single call with the Coverage that is most broadly applicable.

 NOTE: There is no expectation that CRD clients will only make calls to payer services that are 'known' to provide coverage for the proposed service.
-In some cases, the EHR will not know at time of order entry which payer(s) will have claims submitted to them.
+In some cases, the EHR will not know at the time of order entry which payer(s) will have claims submitted to them.
 Also, a payer with active coverage might have information relevant to the order even if a claim will never be submitted to them (e.g. contraindications) or require a formal declaration of non-coverage, even though that declaration is a given.

 Where the patient has multiple active coverages that the CRD client deems appropriate to call the respective CRD servers for, the CRD client **SHALL** invoke all CRD server calls in parallel and display results simultaneously to ensure timely response to user action.